State General Mobilization Law: Timeline of passage

 The law was attacked as unconstitutional when introduced to the Diet in January 1938, though assurances were given that it would never be invoked "in the present emergency".
 Despite heavy domestic opposition, the law was passed due to strong pressure from the military and took effect from May 1938.
 It was abolished on 20 December 1945 by the American occupation authorities after the surrender of Japan.

-The National Service Draft Ordinance (国民徴用令, Kokumin Chōyō rei) was a supplemental law promulgated by Prime Minister Konoe as part of the State General Mobilization Law.
+The National Service Draft Ordinance was a supplemental law promulgated by Prime Minister Konoe as part of the State General Mobilization Law.
 It empowered the government to draft civilian workers to ensure an adequate supply of labor in strategic war industries, with exceptions allowed only in the case of the physically or mentally disabled.

 The program was organized under the Ministry of Welfare, and at its peak 1,600,000 men and women were drafted, and 4,500,000 workers were reclassified as draftees (and thus were unable to quit their jobs).
-The Ordinance was superseded by the National Labor Service Mobilization Ordinance (国民勤労動員令) in March 1945, which was in turn abolished on 20 December 1945 by the Supreme Commander of the Allied Powers after the surrender of Japan.
+The Ordinance was superseded by the National Labor Service Mobilization Ordinance in March 1945, which was in turn abolished on 20 December 1945 by the Supreme Commander of the Allied Powers after the surrender of Japan.